Ashwin Jerome

-Ashwin Jerome is an up-and-coming actor who works in Tamil-language films.
+Ashwin Jerome is an Indian actor who works in Tamil-language films.
 He is known for playing the lead role in Yaanum Theeyavan (2017).

 Career

 Ashwin was a professional dancer and he used to run a dance school before studying engineering and working in an information technology company for sometime.
 He had also completed a master's degree in business administration and worked in a resort in Singapore.
 His interest in cinema led him to join the theater group Koothu-P-Pattarai.
 He made his acting debut in Yaanum Theeyavan (2017), which starred Varsha Bollamma and Raju Sundaram.
 In a review of the film, a critic from the Deccan Chronicle noted that "Debutant Ashwin Jerome has the right looks of a hero and he is good at action sequences as well".
 He played the second lead in the thriller Pancharaaksharam, but the film ended up releasing after Natpe Thunai (2019).
-He was approached for the role by Hiphop Tamizha Aadhi and the film producers Khushbu and Sundar C.
+He was approached for the role by Hiphop Tamizha Adhi and the film producers Khushbu and Sundar C.

 Personal life

 His father, Jerome Pushparaj, is a music composer.
 He tied the knot with Ms. Olivette Nivedha on November 11, 2021.
 They welcomed their first child Adele Natalia in 2022.